Kominfo-Denpasar/perencanaan/README.md

 ## How to use

 - Clone the repository with `git clone`
-- Copy `.env.example` file to `.env` and edit database credentials there
+- Copy `.env.example` file to `.env` and edit database credentials there (don't forget to create the database too on mysql client)
 - Run `composer install`
 - Run `php artisan key:generate`
 - Run `php artisan migrate --seed` (it has some seeded data for your testing)
 - Run `php artisan serve` for local development
 - That's it: launch the main URL.

-## License
+## License & Credits
-Developed by Tim Aplikasi Kominfo Denpasar.
+Developed by Tim Pengembang Aplikasi Kominfos Denpasar.
-The Laravel framework is open-sourced software licensed under the MIT license.
+Open-sourced software licensed under the MIT license.